brick/math/README.md

 ### Requirements

-This library requires PHP 7.1 or [HHVM](http://hhvm.com/).
+This library requires PHP 7.1 or later.
-For PHP 5.6 compatibility, use version `0.5`.
+For PHP 5.6 or HHVM compatibility, use version `0.5`.

 Although the library can work seamlessly on any PHP installation, it is highly recommended that you install the [GMP](http://php.net/manual/en/book.gmp.php) or [BCMath](http://php.net/manual/en/book.bc.php) extension